 How to shop for low-carb or keto extras online

-A well formulated low-carb diet should ideally be based on real foods, like meat, fish, eggs, vegetables and natural fats (like butter).
-Any of these items are usually easy to find in a normal grocery store.
+A well formulated low-carb or keto diet should ideally be based on minimally processed foods like meat, fish, eggs, cheese, vegetables, butter and other natural fats.1 Any of these items are usually easy to find in a normal grocery store.

 However, perhaps you don’t have convenient access to a decent grocery store.
 Or perhaps you simply prefer to shop online from home, to save time.
 Or perhaps there is some special low-carb food product that you have a hard time finding in your store.